 Each year you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve that is available electronically on the TEACH Grant Agreement to servewebsite.
 The TEACH Grant Agreement to Serve specifies the conditions under which the grant will be awarded, the teaching service requirements, and includes an acknowledgment by you that you understand that if you do not meet the teaching service requirements you must repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date the grant funds were disbursed.

-There are more than 1,000 scholarships, awards, and special program opportunities offered throughout CUNY and its 24 colleges and schools.
-Some are designed to help students as they begin their college careers, others are awarded as they progress in their major — be it the arts, sciences, or the humanities.
-Some are based on need, others on merit.
+There are a variety of graduate level scholarships, awards, and special program opportunities offered throughout CUNY.
 Each college has a complete listing of all the scholarships and financial awards it offers.
 In addition to scholarships available at the CUNY campuses there are thousands of private organizations that provide assistance to college students.
-These scholarships are based on a variety of factors.
-Find your scholarship

 An internship is an official or formal program to provide practical experience in an occupation or profession.
 CUNY offers a wide variety of internships, which allow students to gain relevant experience in their field of interest.
 The following are just some of the great opportunities available to CUNY students: